 Originally built in WW1, these wooden barracks survived WW2 and many were eventually replaced in the 1960’s.
-Some were converted and used as village halls in the surround communities but over time became obsolete and were replaced.
+Some were converted and used as village halls in the surrounding communities but over time became obsolete and were replaced.
 Very few survive today.
-Many modest buildings like this, are of considerable historic importance, but are not considered beautiful in their own right, and are therefore rarely listed or preserved.
+Many modest buildings like this, are of considerable, cultural and historic importance, but are not considered beautiful in their own right, and are therefore rarely listed or preserved.

 This particular army hut is a rare survivor, and was considered by the local planning authority to be worthy of saving, as a reminder of Dorset’s fast disappearing 20th century military heritage.